New binary black hole mergers in the LIGO--Virgo O3a data: Newly Reported BBH mergers

 \section{Newly Reported BBH mergers}

 Table~\ref{tab:signalsFound} summarizes the basic properties of the newly reported events: their parameters (source-frame masses, effective spin, and redshift), inverse false alarm rate (IFAR), and estimated $p_{\rm astro}$ (computed using the procedure described in Appendix~\ref{Appendix:pastro}).
 Appendix~\ref{Appendix:posteriors} contains intrinsic parameter and redshift posteriors for all the new events, and PE samples are publicly available at \url{https://github.com/seth-olsen/new_BBH_mergers_O3a_IAS_pipeline}.
+Interestingly, some of the new events near the detection threshold have properties unlike those of louder signals.
+At first sight, this may seem odd because one might expect that only about $\mathcal{O}(10\%)$ of any one kind of astrophysical source are detected near threshold (depending on the astrophysical distribution of source distances, as well as the pipeline's noise background distribution).
+This suggests that it is less likely for the first detection of any one kind of event to be marginal.
+The explanation for the population outliers among our marginal events might be a combination of occasional fluctuations (expected since there are many detections and many ways to be considered an outlier), plus some contamination from background triggers.
 The sampling prior is uniform in detector-frame constituent masses, effective spin, and comoving volume-time ($VT$), with other extrinsic parameters drawn from standard geometric priors (i.e., isotropic orientation angles and locally uniform coalescence time).
 Redshifts are computed using a $\Lambda$ cold dark matter ($\Lambda$CDM) cosmology with Planck15 results \cite{cosmology_planck2015}.